 Oops!
 I switched them in this next exterior photo, the MOSSY ARK is now on the left in this photo.
 You can now see how similar they are!

 We had a wonderful day walking the beach and seeing different shells and the beautiful SANDWICH TERNS and BLACK SKIMMERS…

 Along with the SAND DOLLAR, sweet Clark gave me a yellow DAISY that he found on the beach…

 We weren’t the only ones who enjoyed the beautiful day in Little Hickory…

 Okay, while we are on the subject of Bonita Beach, I have to show you an article about iLoveShelling.com that was published in Coastal Life magazine of the News Press.
 Weehoo!
 Click on the logo to read it!

 Shelling Bloggers Unite!

-Blogger Karen from The Essential Beachcomber organized a low tide shelling expedition at Little Hickory for bloggers Rhonda from Shellbelle’s Tiki Hut, Debbie from Love of the Sea and ME!
+Blogger Karen from The Essential Beachcomber organized a low tide shelling expedition at Little Hickory for bloggers Rhonda from Shellbelle’s Tiki Hut, Debbie and ME!
 What a blast!